Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

 \subsection{Monge solution and polar factorization on the automorphism group}

 The geometric structure used to show Brenier's polar factorization theorem \cite{Brenier1991} in standard optimal transport relies on the Riemannian submersion and solution of Monge problem.
-Thanks to results given in Section~\ref{sec:mongeformulation} and after finding a solution to the Monge problem $\on{M-WFR}$ we generalise in this section polar factorization to the unbalanced framework.
+Thanks to results given in Section~\ref{sec:mongeformulation} and after finding a solution to the Monge problem $\on{M-WFR}$ we generalize in this section polar factorization to the unbalanced framework.

-\subsubsection{Monge solution of $\on{WFR}$}
+\subsubsection{Monge solution of $\,\on{WFR}$}

 To show the existence of a solution to Monge problem \eqref{Eq:MongeFormulation} we start by solving $\on{WFR} (\rho_0,\rho_1)$, in the dual form \eqref{Eq:Reformulation}, \eqref{Eq:Constraint} and we provide geometric properties of such solution (see Proposition~\ref{prop:approx}).
-To prove Proposition \ref{prop:approx} there are two different arguments: one is based on results in Section~\ref{SecDualRegularity} and the existence of Lipschitz potentials; the other one mimics the standard case of optimal transport with minor adaptions due to the cost.
+To prove Proposition \ref{prop:approx} there are two different arguments: one is based on results in Section~\ref{SecDualRegularity} and the existence of Lipschitz potentials (Proof 1); the other one mimics the standard case of optimal transport with minor adaptions due to the cost (Proof 2).
 This latter approach leads to a pair of approximately differentiable potentials.
-For completeness we give both proofs. \begin{lemma}[sub-differentiability] Let $y \in M $, the function $g$ defined on $M$ by $g(x)= \cos^2\left(d (x,y)\right)$ is sub-differentiable. \end{lemma} \begin{proof} The function $ d^2(\cdot,y)$ is super-differentiable see \cite[Proposition 6]{McCann2001} for instance.
-Therefore $d^2_{{\pi}/{2}}(\cdot,y)=\left(d(x,y)\wedge {(\pi / 2)}\right)$ is also super-differentiable and the function $g$ is sub-differentiable as the combination of a decreasing $C^1$ function and the super-differentiable function $ d^2_{{\pi}/{2}}(\cdot,y)$, see \cite[Lemma 5]{McCann2001}. \end{proof}
+For completeness, we give both proofs.
+For simplicity, introduce the notation $d_{\pi/2}(x,y)=d(x,y)\wedge {(\pi / 2)}$. \begin{lemma} For every $y \in M $, the function $x\mapsto g(x)= \cos^2\left(d_{\pi/2}(x,y)\right)$ is sub-differentiable. \end{lemma} \begin{proof} The function $ d(\cdot,y)$ is super-differentiable see the proof of \cite[Proposition 6]{McCann2001} for instance.
+Therefore, $d_{{\pi}/{2}}(\cdot,y)$ is also super-differentiable and the function $g$ is sub-differentiable as the combination of a decreasing $C^1$ function and the super-differentiable function $ x\mapsto d_{{\pi}/{2}}(x,y)$, see \cite[Lemma 5]{McCann2001}. \end{proof} Recall that, for a cost $c$ such that $y\mapsto \nabla_x c(x,y)$ is injective on its domain of definition ({\it twist condition}), the $c$-exponential map at a point $x$ is defined by the identity $\cexp_x(v)=y$ if and only if $v=-\nabla_xc(x,y)$.
+We denote by $\tilde \nabla z(x)$ the approximate differential of a function $z:M\to\R$ at a point $x$. \begin{proposition}[Brenier's variational solution of $\on{WFR}$-Monge-Amp\`ere] Let $(\rho_0$, $\rho_1)\in\mathcal{M}_+(M^2)$ and let $(z_0, z_1)$ be generalized optimal potentials for $\on{WFR}^2(\rho_0,\rho_1)$.
+Suppose that $(\rho_0,\rho_1)$ is admissible and $\rho_0$ is absolutely continuous w.r.t $\on{vol}$, then $z_0$ is $\rho_0$ a.e. unique and approximate differentiable on $Supp(\rho_0)$.
+The optimal plan $\gamma$ in \eqref{Eq:KLFormulation} is unique, with marginals $\gamma_0=e^{-z_0}\rho_0$, $\gamma_1=e^{-z_1}\rho_1$ and concentrated on the graph of